 “Bad Blood: Secrets and Lies in a Silicon Valley Startup” by John Carreyrou

 Often when we are in the educational realm, we read textbooks, biographies, and success stories.
-Here is a book on what not to do when in business.
+Here is a book on what not to do when in the business world.
 John Carreyrou is an investigative reporter that followed the rise and fall of Theranos, a blood test technology start-up that crashed and burned.

 Here in this class, you will learn the best practices and approaches to writing effective business letters, emails, and reports.
 Format, composition, and clarity are emphasized.
 This is a four-week course with an expected three to four hours per week.
+This is a business essentials class.
+Everyone can benefit from this content.
 This course is offered through the University of California at Berkeley.

 What you’ll learn

 Taught by Harvard Business Professor Tarun Khanna, this business management course takes an interdisciplinary approach to understanding and solving complex social problems.
+It is a great course for entrepreneurs and professionals who have their own business.
 This is a six-week course offered through Harvard with an estimated three to five hours per week.

 What you’ll learn

-Are you familiar with financial statements, creating them, and understanding the terms and metrics?
+Are you familiar with financial management or financial accounting?
+How about financial statements, creating them, and understanding the terms and metrics?
 This course will help you find confidence in your financial ability.
 This course is offered through Babson College and is an estimated four weeks long and four to six hours a week.

 What you’ll learn

 Global Business in Practice helps the student understand globalization’s impact on worldwide trade and how companies need to react.
-This class is 30 weeks long with an estimated three to fours per week.
+This is great for any professional wanting to work in the global marketplace.
+Do you have your sites set on global economics, becoming a global marketing manager, or supply chain management?
+This class is for you.
+It is 30 weeks long with an estimated three to fours per week.
 This course is offered through Georgetown University.

 What you’ll learn